 It can appear in anyone, although it is more common in teenagers and men.
 Some people also seem to be more prone to developing the condition than others although it is not known why.
 The prevalence in athletes may be due to wearing enclosed footwear such as running shoes or trainers which become very hot and sweaty during exercise, but is probably also linked to using communal changing areas in pools and health clubs.

-Treatment should be two fold.
+An effective athlete's foot cure should be two fold.
 Firstly, the area should be made less suitable for the fungus to grow.
 This means keeping the area clean and dry.
 Try to wear breathable shoes (leather and natural materials are better than synthetics).
 Absorbent cotton socks are also recommended.

 The second stage involves directly treating the infection.
 This can be done with anti-fungal creams, powders, washes or sprays.
 Many of these products are available from your local pharmacist and should be used on a daily basis until you have been symptom free for at least a week.